Is there buzz in boring ? You bet.

 More examples followed.
 A job (invite people to experience a day with a person in a similar job.
 In our times you could even put a GoPro on top of that person’s head and follow him/her online), an online investment product (play with fictitious money), A charity that builds houses (put webcams at the building site when they put in your window sill), loneliness (take away all their Facebook friends temporarily and block their smartphone).
 Patterns started to emerge:

-1. Some product benefits are experienced ovchallengeser a longer time.
+- Some product benefits are experienced over a longer time.
 Losing the ‘triggering’, compact impression that gets people to talk about their experience.
 You need to shrink time or zoom in on (set of) a small sub-experiences.

 A savings account buzzable ?
 Recently I sat down with a large bank.
 In their eyes most of their products had no potential for being remarkable.
 I disagreed.
 They said no one would talk about their savings product.
 But what if you would save for something specific ?
 That you would like to talk about, like a trip around the world, a new business or another kind of experience ?
 And what if your savings product would tell you each period how much closer you had gotten to doing it ?
 Or explain how you could get that moment closer by taking certain actions ?
 Or even: which other ‘savers’ have similar plans and which parties can help you realize your objective ?
 A savings account that talks, listens to you and brings you in contact with others.
 Imagine that.